All Products

 Document Center

 OceanBase Developer Center (ODC) can periodically execute SQL scripts created by users to complete database development and O&M tasks as required by the users.
-For example, ODC can periodically execute stored procedures, backup, and database and table schema synchronization.
+For example, ODC can periodically execute stored procedures, backup, as well as database and table schema synchronization.

-After a user creates an SQL plan task in Task Center, the administrator can approve the task on the Tasks page in Task Center.
-The user can view the task information and approval status on the Tasks page in Task Center.
+After you create an SQL plan task in the Tickets panel, the administrator will approve the task in the task list.
+You can view the task information and approval status in the task list.

 This topic describes how to create and manage SQL plan tasks in ODC.